 Executor Plugins

-Executors are the core action layer in ForgeDNS.
+Executors are the core action layer in OxiDNS.
 They can read or write requests, set responses, query upstreams, cache results, perform fallback logic, emit logs, or trigger system integrations.

 When reading this chapter, keep two questions in mind: